 3. Easygoing way of life

-Adopting the Portuguese way of life, therefore, can lead to quality of life, less stress and better mental and physical health.
+Adopting the Portuguese way of life, therefore, can lead to quality of life, less stress, and better mental and physical health.
 Life is too short to stress about things that won’t even matter in a couple of years.

 4. Beautiful settings

 Portugal may be a small country, but it is huge in beautiful, diverse landscapes.
-From the forests and waterfalls of the north, to the golden cliffs and rock formations of the Algarve coast, to the Alentejo meadow and the beaches of Arrábida, to the stunning mountains and volcanoes in the islands of Azores and Madeira archipelagos, Portugal is giant.
+From the forests and waterfalls of the north to the golden cliffs and rock formations of the Algarve coast, to the Alentejo meadows and the beaches of Arrábida, to the stunning mountains and volcanoes in the islands of Azores and Madeira archipelagos, Portugal is giant.

 This humble country and its welcoming people surprise and enchant foreigners.
-No wonder that with each passing year, more and more people emigrate here.
+No wonder, with each passing year, more and more people emigrate here.

 5. Rich and diverse cuisine

-One of the highlights of Portugal is without a doubt the food.
-Portuguese cuisine is one of the Mediterranean, rich in seafood and fish, but also with a lot of cheese and beef, pork, goats, and chicken.
+One of the highlights of Portugal is, without a doubt, the food.
+Portuguese cuisine is one of the Mediterranean, rich in seafood and fish, but also with a lot of cheese and beef, pork, goat, and chicken.